-"Rest Period" - means a paid interval, which is included in the workday and is intended to give the employee an opportunity to have refreshments or a rest excluding the half ($\frac{1}{2}$) hour unpaid break for lunch/dinner.
+"Rest Period" - means a paid interval, which is included in the workday and is intended to give the employee an opportunity to have refreshments or a rest excluding the half hour unpaid break for lunch/dinner.

-"Spouse" - means a person of the opposite sex to whom the employee is legally married or with whom the employee has cohabited in a common-law relationship for one year or more or a person of the same sex with whom the employee has cohabited in a same sex relationship for one (1) year or more.
+"Spouse" - means a person of the opposite sex or same sex to whom the employee is legally married or with whom the employee has cohabited in a common-law relationship for one year or more.